Frequently Asked Questions

 How come I didn’t get my 1st or 2nd choice?

 We register families in order of current, past, and new priority.
-Within each of these groups there’s still a little elbowing and clawing to get to the front of the line!
-Forms are processed in the order they’re received.
+Within these groups, forms are processed in the order they’re received.
 About 80% of our registrations come in via our website registration.
-If you’re looking for peak times… typically after school and weekends and some specific levels… it can be a little tough.
+If you’re looking for peak times… typically after school and weekends and some specific levels… these class times will fill quickly and we recommend registering as early as possible to increase your chances of receiving one of these class times.
+If we are unable to get you into your 1st or 2nd choice, our office staff will call you to look at alternative options.
 We try as much as possible to have all your options ready for you when we make the call.
-If you DON’T get your 1st choice, we call and talk it over.
-Most times there is something very close or suitable (ha ha….get it?) that works out.
+Most times there is something very close or suitable that works out.
+And don’t worry if those were “the only times that worked” when you submitted your registration… In some cases we are able to update our schedules as registration progresses to meet the needs of our families.
 Our office staff are like registration gurus when it comes to making something work for you.

 Do you close for weather?

-What happen if you have to close the pool for other issues?
+What happens if you have to close the pool for other issues?

 Can I enroll after a session has started?